 - Optionally, the preferred level of accuracy on the PFD statistics;

+NOTE: The NWDAF uses the locally configured level of accuracy if the consumer of this analytics does not provide it in the request.

 - Optionally, maximum number of objects.
 This refers to the analytic output (i.e. maximum number of new or updated PFDs);